Jobstreams Run Details - Actual

 • Tabs to switch to the various jobstream details tab pages.
 For information, see in the Viewing Jobstream Definitions.

 2. The filter toolbar allows you to filter the list in this view and shows you which filters have been applied to the list.
 You can filter the list of jobstream runs by date range and final run status (early, late, unknown, and so on).
 The default filter is only for the time range.
 It is set to show the runs of only the last 7 days to the next 1 day.
-For more information, see Using Filters (Web Interface).
+For more information, see Using Filters.

 Note: